gregemel/world/README.md

 # World
-An immersive world that can be explored with your Android
+An immersive world explored on your Android device.

 Built with 3D LibGDX, Ashley, Bullet, Blender.